Warring States period: Qin unites China (247–221 BC)

 King Zhuangxiang of Qin ruled for only three years.
 He was succeeded by his son Zheng, who unlike the two elderly kings that preceded him was only 13 years old at his coronation.
-As an adult Zheng would turn out to be a brilliant commander who, in the span of just nine years, unified China.
+As an adult, Zheng became a brilliant commander who, in the span of just nine years, unified China.

 Conquest of Han

 In 230 BC, Qin conquered Han.
 Han, the weakest of the Seven Warring States, was adjacent to the much stronger Qin, and had suffered continuous assaults by Qin in earlier years of the Warring States period.
-This went on until Emperor Qin Shi Huang sent general Wang Jian to attack Zhao.
+This went on until King Zheng of Qin sent general Wang Jian to attack Zhao.
 King An of Han, frightened by the thought that Han would be the next target of the Qin state, immediately sent diplomats to surrender the entire kingdom without a fight, saving the Han populace from the terrible potential consequences of an unsuccessful resistance.

 Conquest of Wei

 In 225 BC, Qin conquered Wei.
 The Qin army led a direct invasion into Wei by besieging its capital Daliang but soon realized that the city walls were too tough to break into.
 They devised a new strategy in which they utilized the power of a local river that was linked to the Yellow River.
 The river was used to flood the city's walls, causing massive devastation to the city.
 Upon realizing the situation, King Jia of Wei hurriedly came out of the capital and surrendered it to the Qin army in order to avoid further bloodshed of his people.